Kansas governor meets unexpected resistance to schools plan

 That’s roughly $270 million short of Schools for Fair Funding’s mark.

-“The goal of this bill is to address inflation, end the litigation and meet the needs of our students and schools,” said Kelly spokeswoman Ashley All.
+“She is eager to work with lawmakers and other partners to address the court’s ruling and meet the needs of our students and teachers,” spokeswoman Ashley All said after the committee’s vote.

-Schools for Fair Funding endorsed Kelly’s plan during a Feb.
-6 hearing .
-Lobbyist Bill Brady sent an email the next day to the Senate committee’s members saying, “I do not know how to make our position any more clear.”

 Robb said Schools for Fair Funding initially believed Kelly’s plan was in line with its stance.
 He said the group later saw that the State Department of Education simply made mistakes in calculating how to adjust the state’s formula for distributing dollars to local school districts and passed those mistakes on to Kelly.